floooh/oryol/doc/GfxResourceTour.md

 * no GL calls are made
-* only a combined array of the vertex attribute elements of the input meshes are created to simplify the glVertexAttribPointer calls later during rendering
+* only a combined array of the vertex attribute elements of the input meshes is created to simplify the glVertexAttribPointer calls later during rendering

 in Gfx::ApplyDrawState():